grace-bible/GAM-boarding-scripts/README.md

 ## Usage

+> [!TIP]
+> Both the [onboarding script](/onboard.sh) and the [offboarding script](/offboard.sh) will run with CLI arguments _or_ with prompted input.
+If an unexpected number of arguments are received, the script will proceed with the guided boarding process. _Remember to customize the scripts according to your organization's specific needs!_

-1. Run the script in the terminal: `./onboard.sh`
+1. Run the script in the terminal:

+   - `bash ./onboard.sh` runs the [guided onboarding process](/onboard.sh)
+   - `bash ./offboard.sh` runs the [guided offboarding process](/offboard.sh)

 2. Follow the prompts to input the necessary information for the new user.

 3. The script will create the user, update group memberships, set up the email signature, and log the process.

-4. Verify the admin's email address for additional tasks.

-5. Logs are saved locally and uploaded to a specified Team Drive folder.
+4. Logs are saved locally and uploaded to a specified Team Drive folder.

-## Notes

-- Ensure that sensitive information, such as passwords, is handled securely.

-- Customize the script according to your organization's specific needs.

 ## License